tencentyun/intlcloud-documents/yehe_doc/互联网中间件/消息队列 CKafka/快速入门/CKafka 与开源 Kafka 兼容性说明_intl_en.md

-CKafka is compatible with the Producer and Consumer APIs of Apache Kafka 0.9 and 0.10.
+CKafka is compatible with the Producer and Consumer APIs of Apache Kafka 0.9 and later versions (v0.9, v0.10, v1.1.1, and v2.4.2 can be purchased).
 To connect to an on-premises Kafka of an earlier version (such as v0.8), partial rewriting of APIs is needed.
-This document compares the Producer and Consumer APIs of Kafka 0.8 and its earlier versions, and describes how to rewrite the APIs.
+This document compares the Producer and Consumer APIs of Kafka 0.8 and its later versions, and describes how to rewrite the APIs.

 ## Kafka Producer
 ### Overview